Pulse profile variability associated with the glitch of PSR J1048$-$5832: Observations and Analysis

 \subsection{Parkes data}

-We download the timing data from PSR J1048$-$5832 at the online domain of Parkes pulsar data archive \footnote{\href{https://data.csiro.au/domain/atnf}{https://data.csiro.au/domain/atnf}}. \cite{ManchesterHBC2013} has introduced the timing observations of the Parkes radio telescope in detail.
+We downloaded the timing data from PSR J1048$-$5832 at the online domain of Parkes pulsar data archive\footnote{\href{https://data.csiro.au/domain/atnf}{https://data.csiro.au/domain/atnf}}. \cite{ManchesterHBC2013} introduced the timing observations of the Parkes radio telescope in detail.
 Briefly, Parkes uses a multi-beam receiver with a working wavelength of 20 cm for timing observations, with a centre frequency of 1369 MHz and bandwidth of 256 MHz \citep{StaveleyWBD1996,HobbsMDJ2020}.
 Data was recorded using the Parkes Digital FilterBank system (PDFB1, PDFB2, PDFB3, and PDFB4).
 The intervals of observations for PSR J1048$-$5832 are 2 -- 4 weeks with integration times of 2 -- 15 mins and sub-integration time of 30 s.

-We use the pulsar data preprocessing and high-precision timing analysis software packages \texttt{PSRCHIVE} \citep{HobbsLKM2004, StratenDO2012} and \texttt{TEMPO2} \citep{HobbsEM2006,EdwardsHM2006} to analyze the Parkes timing data. \texttt{PSRCHIVE} can be applied to eliminate the dispersion effect caused by the interstellar medium (ISM) and fold the sub-integration pulse profile to obtain the mean pulse profile.
-In order to obtain more accurate pulse ToAs, we first update the file header with ephemeris to align the phases of all mean pulse profiles, then we use \texttt{PSRADD} to add these profiles to obtain a high signal-to-noise ratio standard pulse profile and finally invoke the \texttt{PAT} tool of \texttt{PSRCHIVE} to cross-correlate each profile with the standard profile \citep{Taylor1992}.
-Next, we use \texttt{TEMPO2} and Jet Propulsion Laboratories (JPL) DE405 Solar-system ephemeris \citep{Standish1998} to transform these local ToAs into SSB and solve the timing solution.
+We utilized the pulsar data preprocessing and high-precision timing analysis software packages \texttt{PSRCHIVE} \citep{HotanVM2004, StratenDO2012} and \texttt{TEMPO2} \citep{HobbsEM2006,EdwardsHM2006} to analyze the Parkes timing data. \texttt{PSRCHIVE} can be applied to eliminate the dispersion effect caused by the interstellar medium (ISM) and fold the sub-integration pulse profile to obtain the mean pulse profile.
+In order to obtain more accurate pulse ToAs, we first updated the file header with ephemeris to align the phases of all mean pulse profiles.
+Then we used \texttt{PSRADD} to add these profiles to obtain a high signal-to-noise ratio standard pulse profile.
+Finally, we invoked the \texttt{PAT} tool of \texttt{PSRCHIVE} to cross-correlate each profile with the standard profile \citep{Taylor1992}.
+Next, we used \texttt{TEMPO2} and Jet Propulsion Laboratory (JPL) DE430 Solar system ephemeris \citep{FolknerWBP2014} to transform these local ToAs into SSB and solve the timing solution.